hnOsmium0001/HarmonicsCore-Documentation/README.md

 # HarmonicsCore-Example
-demos for HarmonicsCore, a Minecraft library mod
+documentations and demos for HarmonicsCore, a Minecraft library mod